AimenAsad/English-German-Urdu-Translation-FLAN-T5-Fine-Tuning-/readme.md

 The results are relatively low because:

-No access to GPU (training was done on CPU).
+No access to GPU (training was done on CPU).<br>
-Used small training datasets.
+Used small training datasets.<br>
 With larger datasets and GPU training, translation accuracy and grammar correctness can improve significantly.

 ### Future Improvements

-Train on larger parallel datasets (e.g., OPUS-100 full, WMT).
+Train on larger parallel datasets (e.g., OPUS-100 full, WMT).<br>
-Use GPU / TPU to speed up fine-tuning and improve results.
+Use GPU / TPU to speed up fine-tuning and improve results.<br>
-Explore transformer variants (MarianMT, M2M-100, NLLB).
+Explore transformer variants (MarianMT, M2M-100, NLLB).<br>
 Deploy as an API (Flask/FastAPI) or a Streamlit app for real-time translation.

 ### Project Structure